JRay87/JRay87.github.io-reading-notes-/201/class-06.md

 Primative values (*Boolean, Null, Undefined, Number, BigInt, String, and Symbol*) are values that are set directly to a value and cannot be mutated

 Object references (*Arrays, Functions, and Dates*) - Can be mutated.
-Object references are variables that serve as a reference (*memory address*) for objects with changeable values.
+Object references are variables that serve as a reference (*memory address*) for property with changeable values.
 <hr />

 ### Creating a new variable and Mutating object (*'Object.assign'* - code supplied from article) example: